Democrito/repositorios/Maths/trigonometric/inverse_sin_cos/readme.md

 ### Resources

 I put two links where all this is explained in a much simpler way.
 It is in Spanish, please use a translator; today almost all Internet browsers have it integrated and do not modify the content and keep the images.
-[Microsoft Edge] and [Google Chrome] do it very well.
+[Microsoft Edge] and [Google Chrome] do it very well, [click here](https://kinsta.com/blog/how-to-translate-a-website/) for other browsers.

 * [Search binary algorithm](https://github.com/Democrito/Didactico/tree/main/algoritmos/busqueda_binaria)
 * [Search binary algorithm + interpolation](https://github.com/Democrito/Didactico/tree/main/algoritmos/busqueda_binaria_con_interpolacion)